lalohuerta/Election_Analysis/README.md

 ## Election Audit Overview

-The purpose of this election audit analysis is to get the
+The purpose of this election audit analysis was to get the accurate information from the dataset given in order to realize which candidate was the winner with the number & percentage of votes for each county.

 ## Election-Audit Results
 The analysis of the election shows that: